 B) Contaminants for which monitoring is required by USEPA under 40 CFR 141.40 (unregulated contaminants).

-3) The supplier must derive the data in the report from data it collected to comply with monitoring and analytical requirements during each calendar year.
-If the Agency allows a supplier to monitor for regulated contaminants less frequently than annually, the tables must include the date and results of the most recent sampling, and the report must include a brief statement indicating that the data in the report is from the most recent testing done under the regulations.
-The supplier must not include data older than five years.
+A) Where a supplier is allowed to monitor for regulated contaminants less often than once a year, the contaminant data section must include the date and results of the most recent sampling and the report must include a brief statement indicating that the data presented in the report are from the most recent testing done in compliance with the regulations.
+No data older than 5 years need be included.

 A) The MCL for the contaminant expressed as a number equal to or greater than 1.0 (as Appendix A provides);